salavei-a/2d-simulation/README.md

     - Entities have coordinates and can move around the map

 - **Simulation Lifecycle**:
-    - The simulation runs in turns with a pause and resume functionality
+    - The simulation progresses in turns with a pause and resume functionality implemented using multithreading
     - Commands for controlling the simulation (start, pause/resume, quit)
     - The simulation ends when there are no more herbivores left